 If you have noticed all these signs, your skin is beginning to lose firmness.
 Now, let us look at what causes your skin to sag as you age.

 What Causes The Skin To Sag As You Age?

 Sagging, dull, and wrinkled skin, as well as changes in your face shape and contour, are caused by factors, such as:

 - Internal Factors

 - External Factors

 These include excessive exposure to sunlight, pollution, chemicals, and toxins that expose our bodies to free radicals and eventually lead to collagen loss and premature sagging (2).
-Collagen is one of the most abundantly found proteins in the body and is vital for ensuring skin health.
+Collagen is one of the most abundant proteins found in the body and is vital for ensuring skin health.
 As you age, the body loses collagen naturally.

 - Reduced Skin Elasticity

 According to a study, a significant amount of weight loss can lead to hanging, saggy skin (4).
 As you gain weight, your skin tends to stretch, damaging the collagen and elastin fibers in the process (5).
 However, if you end up losing weight too quickly, your skin, after years of being stretched, loses elasticity and may not be able to fit onto the smaller body frame.
 Thus, it starts hanging loose (4).